-In today's blog post I'm going to show you how to reduce the frustratingly high number of abandoned shopping carts on your website using a simple two-step approach.
-The first step is to apply basic user design principles and human psychology to your shopping cart checkout process whilst the second step focuses on trying to win back any business that slips through your well thought out sales net via a series of recovery emails.
+In today's blog post, I'm going to show you how to reduce the frustratingly high number of abandoned shopping carts on your eCommerce website using a simple two-step approach.
+The first step is to apply basic user design principles and human psychology to your shopping cart checkout process while the second step focuses on trying to win back any business that slips through your well thought out sales net via a series of recovery emails.

 Step One: Remove Obstacles To Purchase

 Many times I've been browsing a website, become interested in a product and tried to purchase it only to be faced with a lengthy sign-up and account creation process.